Skip to main content

 Chair: Carlisle Levine, PhD (she/her/hers) – BLE Solutions

-Disscussant: Marina Apgar, n/a – Institute of Development Studies
+Disscussant: Marina Apgar (she/her/hers) – Institute of Development Studies - Centre for Development Impact

 Presenter: Kofoworola Olutoyin Akpan, Dr – Auricle Services